 The Prime Machine is a user-friendly corpus tool for English language teaching, linguistic analysis and self-tutoring based on the Lexical Priming theory of language; the software was developed by Stephen Jeaco.

-My doctoral thesis explains some of the pedagogical rational for the development of The Prime Machine, as well as some technical details and an evaluation.
+My doctoral thesis explains some of the pedagogical rational for the development of the original 32 Bit Windows version of The Prime Machine, as well as some technical details and an evaluation.

 Jeaco, S. (2015).
 The Prime Machine: a user-friendly corpus tool for English language teaching and self-tutoring based on the Lexical Priming theory of language.
 Unpublished Ph.D. dissertation, University of Liverpool.